-A brain aneurysm is a weak or thin spot on a blood vessel in the brain that balloons out and fills with blood.
-It is usually located along main arteries that run on the underside of the brain and the base of the skull.
+A brain aneurysm is a weak or thin spot on a blood vessel in the brain that balloons and fills with blood.
+It is usually located along main arteries on the underside of the brain and the base of the skull.

 Subscribe to our mailing list to get the updates to your inbox